DaxKelson/aibootcampGroup3Project1/README.md

 https://www.kaggle.com/datasets/raedaddala/imdb-movies-from-1960-to-2023

 ## Project Description:
 We are using this data scraped from the IMBD website.
-Our goal is to identify which movies performed the best in the box office given a low budget.
+Our goal is to iddentify which movies performed the best in the box office given a low budget.
 We hope to identify a base threshold of budget for creating a movie that will lead to the best probability of making the money back in the box office.
-We will also answer additional peripheral questions to find out more information about which datapoints are key performace indicators for successful movies.

 ## Usage and Installation Instructions
 Min: Python 3.10